 A Head Full of Questions

-After what seemed like years, Monday arrived.
+fter what seemed like years, Monday arrived.
 I kissed James goodbye at the door and padded to my computer for my morning classes.
 My mind was anywhere but on Algebra II, but I did the best I could under the circumstances.
-The kids couldn’t tell the difference...
+The kids couldn’t tell the difference.
+They were making faces and being their silly selves as I trudged through explanations and examples.
+At eleven, I shut off the computer and made my way down the hallway toward the shower.
+My phone buzzed with a message from James.

 I jumped in with both feet and told him, “No, we don’t have to understand anything.”
 I was about to tell him how angry I was, but Wren stopped me again.